Designations Congruent with Things: Chapter 14

 Hermann pushes himself away from the sea-scored mirror as Newton waves him forward, one boot pressed against the recessed doors.

-Hermann is, frankly, astounded that Newton is alive, let alone arguably compos mentis.
+Hermann is frankly astounded that Newton is alive at all, let alone arguably compos mentis.

 “Well you’re the irrationally pessimistic one,” Newton says.
 “I’m the visionary.
 Everyone knows that.”

-“The one with visions, perhaps,” Hermann replies, unlocking their hotel room door with the wave of an RFID card.
+“The one with visions, perhaps.”
+Hermann unlocks the hotel room door with the wave of an RFID card.
 “But that is not the same thing.”

-“It’s nice to know that no matter what horrible psychological problems I end up with post-drifting, at least I can count on you to be an acerbic ass about them,” Newton says, cocking his head at the planar surface of the desk before sweeping a pile of hard-drives aside with the careful imprecision of the glassesless.
-He deposits his bag of miscellaneous items on the desk.
+“It’s nice to know that no matter what horrible psychological problems I end up with post-drifting, at least I can count on you to be an acerbic ass about them.”
+Newton angles his head at the planar surface of the desk before sweeping a pile of hard-drives aside with the careful imprecision of the glassesless.
+He deposits his bag of drugstore miscellany on the desk.
 “That’s comforting, Hermann, thank you.
 Thank you so much.”

-“I am the first to admit, I am extremely ill-qualified for every aspect of what is happening here,” Hermann replies, hooking his cane over the back of the desk chair.
+“I am the first to admit that I am extremely ill-qualified for every aspect of what is happening here.”
+Hermann hooks his cane over the back of the desk chair.
 “Especially reassuring you regarding your current array of—challenges.”

 “I don’t need reassurance, man,” Newton says.
-“My life is pretty awesome right now.”
+“My life is awesome right now.”

-Hermann half-collapses into a sitting position on the nearest bed.
+Hermann collapses into a seat on the nearest bed.

-Newton follows suit in a fashion that is slightly more overstated, if only because his motor control is unfortunately underpowered.
+Newton follows suit in a fashion more overstated, if only because his motor control is unfortunately underpowered.
 He belatedly checks his own momentum with a hand on Hermann’s shoulder before he ends up horizontal.
 “Magnificence,” he says, in ambiguous annotation.

 Hermann sighs.

 “That is absolutely false,” Hermann snaps.
-“I disingenuously removed you from a voluntary collaboration to which you should never have consented.
-I then prevented its transition to something compulsory.”
+“I disingenuously removed you from a voluntary collaboration to which you never should have consented before it transitioned to something compulsory.”

 “Hermann.
-You are literally repeating what I just said, using different, less exciting words.
+You’re literally repeating what I just said using different and less exciting words.
 I have never gone up against bureaucracy and won.
 They screw you every time, man.
 I haven’t gotten a raise since 2017.”

-“Really?” he asks, abruptly distracted.
-As soon as Newton points it out, Hermann can remember it, but the idea still seems odd to him, given that he has received a raise every year while in PPDC employ.
-He’d never been terribly enthusiastic about his salary keeping pace with inflation, since the world was likely going to end, making the accrual of resources pointless, but—
+As soon as Newton points it out, Hermann can recall as much, but the idea seems incorrect to him, given he received a raise every year while in PPDC employ.
+He’d never been terribly enthusiastic about his salary keeping pace with inflation, since the world was likely going to end, making long-term accrual of resources pointless, but—

 God he must be exhausted.

-“That is hardly germane,” he snaps, trying not to blame Newton for the tangential behavior of his own brain.
+“That is hardly germane.”
+He tries not to blame Newton for the tangential behavior of his own brain.

-Hermann stares at the ceiling, wishing that Newton would stop thanking him.
+Hermann stares at the ceiling and wishes Newton would stop thanking him.

 “You should have told me what you were going to do.
-What you were doing,” he says, clipped and stiff, trying not to let Newton’s inappropriate, intolerable gratitude be the catalyst that transforms days of anxiety into a solid wall of misdirected rage.
+What you were doing,” he says, clipped and stiff, refusing to let Newton’s inappropriate, intolerable gratitude be the catalyst that transforms days of anxiety into a solid wall of misdirected rage.

-“There was nothing to tell,” Newton says, his hand tightening on Hermann’s shoulder.
+“There was nothing to tell.”
+Newton’s hand tightens on Hermann’s shoulder.

 Hermann is certain he has never hated anyone as much as he hates Dr. Newton Geiszler in this precise moment.

-“We could have discussed it,” Hermann begins, his throat closing.
+“We could have discussed it.”
+Hermann’s throat closes.
 “We might have—”

-“I know,” Newton says, now unmistakably conciliatory.
+“I know.”
+Newton turns unmistakably conciliatory.
 “But I didn’t think you were going to let me get my own way, so I took advantage of my recently upped intellectual street cred and made a unilateral decision, which, again, turned out to be a good one.”

-“Is that what you’d call this,” Hermann hisses, but still, even now, not angry enough to ask him what happened.
-“A ‘good’ outcome?”
+“Is that what you’d call this,” Hermann hisses, still, even now, not angry enough to ask him what happened, “a ‘good’ outcome?”

 “No,” Newton says.
 “I would call it an epic, sweeping win on behalf of our species.”